 - Filtering by forms that haven’t been submitted

-LearnDash – LearnDash is one of the most popular learning management systems (LMS) for WordPress.
+LearnDash – LearnDash is one of WordPress’s most popular learning management systems (LMS).
 It can transform your site into an interactive learning platform.
-This module ads the following fields:
+This module adds the following fields:

 - Number of courses completed

 - Number of topics completed

 - Last LearnDash activity date

 Custom fields and forms – There is a big chance you have some WordPress-based form on your WordPress site where people can sign up for your mailing list or create a free account.
 This is the perfect place to capture leads and add them to your CRM system automatically.
 Using Users Insights as a WordPress CRM solution, you will have the data directly in your CRM.

 Data generated by you or your staff – You, as an admin, as well as your staff, also have the ability to add data about your users.
 Depending on your setup, this can be user notes, user groups, or another custom field type.

 One of a CRM system’s most popular and useful features is the ability to categorize and organize your customers according to different criteria.
 The goal is to get an organized and categorized list of your customers and leads.